chevereto/v4-docker/docs/REFERENCE.md

 * [chevereto/v4-docker-production](https://github.com/chevereto/v4-docker-production)

-Docker provisioning at `chevere/v4-docker-production` is intended to be used in production systems where the application files are provided in the container image.
-The application files are part of the container filesystem, the software is downloaded once.
+Docker provisioning at `chevere/v4-docker-production` is intended to be used in production systems as the application files are part of the container filesystem, the software is downloaded once.

 👉 Use `chevereto/v4-docker-production` when needing to run Chevereto for production purposes.

-* Requires to build new image on each update
+* Requires to build new images (php + httpd) on each update
 * Application files on container filesystem (immutable)
 * Uses fixed PHP & VERSION
 * Provides production-grade 12F provisioning